Sucré: Naming

-Sucré is the French word for sugared.
-The bakery was also known as "Dessert Boutique" and "A Sweet Boutique."
-The term "boutique" is French meaning "shop," which stems from the Ancient Greek o (apothk), which means "storehouse."
-In English, the term boutique refers to fashion-oriented stores.
+Sucré is the French word for "sugared".
+The bakery was formerly known as "Dessert Boutique" or "A Sweet Boutique".
+Boutique is the French word for "shop".
+In English, the term boutique typically refers to fashion-oriented stores.

 Location

-Sucré was located on Magazine Street in New Orleans' Garden District.
-They had three retail sites in New Orleans' French Quarter and Metairie, Louisiana, and distributed the bulk of their merchandise throughout the United States through their website, which served as an online-shopping front for the stores.
+Sucré can be found on Magazine Street in the Garden District of New Orleans.
+In addition to their French Quarter and Metairie, Louisiana locations, they also distribute their products throughout the United States via their website, which serves as an online storefront for their stores.

 History

-Joel Dondis, a New Orleans restaurateur and former sous chef for Emeril Lagasse, owns Sucré.
-Dondis co-founded the store with pastry chef Tariq Hanna.

-Sucré was New Orleans' first dessert-only restaurant when it launched in 2007.
-Sucré offered plated desserts with personalised garnishes, as well as confections such flavoured marshmallows, handcrafted chocolate bars, candied nuts, sipping chocolates, and freshly spun gelato and sundaes.

-Sucré is owned by Joel Dondis, a New Orleans restaurant and former sous chef for Emeril Lagasse.
+Sucré was originally owned by Joel Dondis, a New Orleans restaurateur and former sous-chef for Emeril Lagasse.
 Dondis and pastry chef Tariq Hanna co-founded the shop.

 Sucré, New Orleans' first dessert-only restaurant, opened in 2007.
 Sucré served plated desserts with custom garnishes, as well as confections including flavor-infused marshmallows, artisan chocolate bars, candied almonds, sipping chocolates, and freshly spun gelato and sundaes.

-Hanna sold his Sucré shares and departed the firm in 2018, formally stepping down as a consequence of sexual harassment claims.
+Hanna sold his Sucré shares and left the firm in 2018, formally stepping down as a consequence of sexual harassment claims.
 Joel Dondis took over as sole proprietor of Sucré Dessert Boutique.
 Sucré was closed on June 17, 2019, due to a bankruptcy and liquidation filing.

 Employees learned of the news when Joel Dondis summoned them to a parking lot and informed them that they no longer had a job.
-They were given the responsibility of leaving or emptying the sweets by disposing of them.
+They were given the responsibility of disposing of the sweets.

-The business re-opened its original location in 2020, with a largely female team, under the new ownership of Ayesha Motwani.
+As the article in Where Y'at Magazine, called "Sucre Reopens on Magazine Street", says, the business, now under new ownership by Ayesha Motwani, reopened in 2020 with a predominantly female team at its original location.